martin-olivier/vangelis/README.md

         test.io         file that contains functional tests

 OPTIONS:
-        -h --help       Display this help menu
+        -h --help       display this help menu
-        -v --version    Display the actual version
+        -v --version    display the actual version
-        -c --changelog  Display the changelog
+        -c --changelog  display the changelog
-        -u --update     Update this software (sudo)
+        -u --update     update this software (sudo)
-        --details       Display the output difference in the shell --diff          Display the output difference in Visual Studio Code
+        --details       display the output difference in the shell --diff          display the output difference in Visual Studio Code

 RETURN VALUE:
         0               if all tests succeed